lochuung/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-This is a sorting visualizer implemented with Java Swing, allowing you to track the sorting process step by step.
+This is a gui visualizer implemented with Java Swing, allowing you to track the gui process step by step.